thanchanb/Greeting-App/README.md

-# Greeting-App
+# Greeting App

-My first React app that greets the user based on their name.
+A simple **React** app that greets the user by name.

+## Features
+- Built with React
+- Input your name and receive a personalized greeting!!
+- Clean, responsive UI